-Along with her sister Elizabeth Varet, a principal at the right-wing Anchorage Fund, Rosenwald has helped funnel millions of dollars to rightwing "pro-Israel" causes.
+Along with her sister Elizabeth Varet, a principal at the right-wing Anchorage Fund, Rosenwald has provided millions of dollars to rightwing "pro-Israel" causes.
 In its 2011 report on the U.S. "Islamophobia network," the Center for American Progress identified the Anchorage and Rosenwald foundations as key financial backers of anti-Islamic messaging in the United States.
 "Between 2001 and 2008," it noted, "the Anchorage Charitable Fund and William Rosenwald Family Fund contributed $2,818,229 to Islamophobic organizations," including more than $2.3 million to Daniel Pipes' Middle East Forum.
 Other beneficiaries flagged in the report included Frank Gaffney's Center for Security Policy, the Clarion Fund, the David Horowitz Freedom Center, and Zuhdi Jasser's American Islamic Forum for Democracy.
 Rosenwald has also supported the Middle East Media Research Institute (MEMRI) and a host of U.S.- and Israeli-based organizations supporting Jewish settlers in the Golan Heights and occupied Palestinian territories.

-According to Blumenthal, Rosenwald's philanthropy has facilitated an "emerging alliance between the pro-Israel mainstream and the Islamophobic fringe," a partnership that "serves to sanitize and legitimize professional anti-Muslim bigots" and allows their views "to mingle easily with those of neoconservative foreign policy heavyweights intent on promoting the appearance of a convergence between U.S. and Israeli interests" against "a common 'Islamofascist' enemy."
+According to journalist Max Blumenthal, Rosenwald's philanthropy has facilitated an "emerging alliance between the pro-Israel mainstream and the Islamophobic fringe," a partnership that "serves to sanitize and legitimize professional anti-Muslim bigots" and allows their views "to mingle easily with those of neoconservative foreign policy heavyweights intent on promoting the appearance of a convergence between U.S. and Israeli interests" against "a common 'Islamofascist' enemy."
 On this count, Blumenthal specifically cites Rosenwald's support for neoconservative writers like Daniel Pipes, as well as the multiple functions she has thrown in New York for Geert Wilders, the rabidly anti-Islamic Dutch MP who was tried in the Netherlands for hate speech.

 Rosenwald's largesse has earned her a place of considerable influence in the "pro-Israel" firmament.
 Blumenthal notes there is "hardly a single major pro-Israel organization that does not provide Rosenwald with a seat on its board of directors," including the Washington Institute for Near East Policy, the American Israel Public Affairs Committee, and the Hudson Institute.
-Rosenwald is also vice president of the Jewish Institute for National Security Affairs, which seeks to bolster high-level security ties between Israel and the United States.
+Rosenwald was also formerly the vice president of the Jewish Institute for National Security Affairs, which seeks to bolster high-level security ties between Israel and the United States.

 After initially operating a New York branch of the conservative Hudson Institute, by 2011 Rosenwald had remade the branch into the independent Gatestone Institute.
 The Institute bills itself as "a non-partisan, not-for-profit international policy council and think tank [that] is dedicated to educating the public about what the mainstream media fails to report."